 Several key construction materials have seen a sharp price hike during the first three months of 2022, putting significant pressure on property prices, according to the Vietnam Association of Construction Contractors (VACC).

-VACC said prices for concrete and sand have increased by VND100,000 (US$4.4) per tonne or per cubic metre, bricks by up to 10 per cent and decorative tiles by 10-15 per cent.
+VACC said prices for concrete and sand have increased by 100,000 VND (4.4 USD) per tonne or per cubic metre, bricks by up to 10 percent and decorative tiles by 10-15 percent.

-Notably, since the beginning of the year, steel prices have increased to over VND19 million per tonne after seven price hikes.
+Notably, since the beginning of the year, steel prices have increased to over 19 million VND per tonne after seven price hikes.

 Huong said the rising costs would likely hurt property developers, especially those who failed to sign long-term contracts with suppliers and contractors.
 She said developers might be forced to increase their prices sometime in the second or third quarter this year.